Planning to relocate to Eugene? Then you’re probably asking yourself the all-important question: where in Eugene?

 Not all Eugene neighborhoods are equal.
 Where you’ll want to land depends upon many factors.
 Access to work or school are big ones, of course, but it’s also important to ask yourself: why are you relocating to Eugene?
 Which particular slice of the Eugene Life are you eager to make your own?

 We, of course, have our own biases.
 We’re South Eugenians through and through and thrive on the funky, thoroughly unique vibe of the city’s cultural heart.
 It’s where we do most of our business and search for many of our clients’ future homes.
-Speaking of home searches, let us know what you’re looking for and we’ll get yours started right away.
+Speaking of home searches, check out Eugene homes currently for sale or better yet, contact our Eugene office, and we’ll get yours started right away.

 Anyway, our specific rankings reflect that predilection.
 But, depending on your preferences, we think almost anyone will find one or two of the following ‘hoods right up their alley.

 Read on as we take a tour through… the 5 Best Neighborhoods in Eugene.

 As you head up into hills from the busy streets of southwest Eugene, things start to feel pretty different.
 The bustle of the city recedes into the background, and the air feels just a little fresher, the scenery just a little more vivid.